 Come back regularly to stay up to date.
 Or call us at 888-823-9566 to speak with a representative who can discuss your personal situation.

-When markets started falling in late February, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
-GDP declines and unprecedented unemployment resulting from temporary business closures and other shutdown measures around the world have weighed heavily on economic activity.
+When markets started falling in late February 2020, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
+GDP declines and unprecedented unemployment resulting from shutdown measures and business closures around the world have weighed heavily on economic activity.

-In the US, new COVID-19 cases have been rising since June and some states have paused or rolled back their reopening.
-Similarly, localized virus outbreaks in other countries such as China and Australia have prompted local authorities to implement targeted lockdowns.
-While this is undoubtedly bad news from a public health perspective, we caution against drawing market conclusions from it.
-Investors have long been aware of the risk of a second wave of COVID-19.
-We believe a second wave would need to be worse than presently feared to further sway markets.
+In the US, rising COVID-19 cases have driven many states to issue new measures to slow the spread of the virus.
+Similarly, virus outbreaks around the globe have prompted authorities to implement targeted lockdowns and other public health measurers.
+While rising case counts are undoubtedly bad news from a public health perspective, we caution against drawing market conclusions from them.
+Investors have long been aware of the risk of a COVID-19 winter resurgence, suggesting efficient markets have pre-priced the possibility long ago.
+We believe the resurgence much of the world is now experiencing would need to be much worse than already feared to significantly sway markets.

 We are confident the economy will eventually recover, and for investors, it’s critical to remember stocks usually rebound before recessions end.
-We believe this time is not an exception, as stocks have generally risen since March 23.
-In spite of the recovery likely starting, we’ve seen widespread pessimism.
-This is also normal as markets rise.
+We believe this time is no exception, as stocks have generally risen since March 23.
+Despite this, we’ve seen widespread pessimism.
+This is also normal.
 Pessimism and skepticism continued for many years after the 2008 bear market ended—well after stocks surpassed their previous 2007 high.
 As legendary investor John Templeton said, bull markets are “born on pessimism,” so it shouldn’t be surprising to see the stock market rising on a dearth of optimism.
-In fact, pessimism can lower the bar for news that creates positive surprise.

 Visit our MarketMinder page to stay on top of COVID-19 market and economic updates.